Why is My Vagina Peeling?

 A doctor can make a diagnosis of eczema in the pubic area by doing a visual assessment of the affected skin and taking a sample to be tested.
 They can recommend a treatment plan, which may include topical medications or a prescription cream.
 You can reduce the risk of eczema in your vulva by washing with a mild liquid soap and wearing loose, cotton underwear that doesn’t bind.
 You can also use a mild moisturizer and avoid harsh chemical-based deodorants and perfumes.

-Zobacz też: Why Does My Vagina Smell Like Bleach?
+Zobacz też: Why Does My Vagina Burn After Sex?

 Psoriasis